delhoume/Doublewidth/README.md

-My latest attempt was copying the first image uncompressed stream verbatim except for last 4 bytes (checksum) copy the second stream from offset 2 (no header) to size - 6 (no checksum) combine the two checksum with adler32_combine(adler1, adler2, imagewidth * sampleperpixel);  (the number of decoded bytes), add an empty block, the the rollinig checksum, as it is described in Stack Overflow. write the rawstrip
+My latest attempt was copying the first image uncompressed stream verbatim except for last 4 bytes (checksum) copy the second stream from offset 2 (no header) to size - 6 (no checksum) combine the two checksum with adler32_combine(adler1, adler2, imagewidth * sampleperpixel);  (the number of decoded bytes), add an empty block, the the rolling checksum, as it is described in Stack Overflow. write the rawstrip

 it does not not work, the two input streams (that are identical but can be different if input images were different - I simplified the code) are correct,